 Can I use cordless drill for concrete?

-Drilling into masonry can be tough and requires a hammer or impact function.
+Drilling into masonry can be tough.
+A hammer or impact function is essential.
 A drills ability to do this is measured in BPM (blows per minute).
-The Dewalt delivers 34000 BPM which compared to around 20000 of the cheaper drills translates to easier and quicker drilling into brick, concrete and alike.
+Budget models deliver around 20,000 BPM while the recommended Dewalt delivers 34000 BPM.
+This translates to easier and quicker drilling into brick, concrete and alike.

 Are brushless drills worth the money?

-This Dewalt drill has a brushless motor.
-This type of motor will last longer than the standard design – much longer.
-Brushless technology means fewer moving parts, less heat and lower wear.
+A brushless motor will last longer than the standard design – much longer.
+Brushless technology means fewer moving parts, less heat, lower wear & superior battery life.
 This translates to more power, longer run time and a drill that will keep going.
 Also, brushless motors deliver more torque, especially at lower speeds.

 Black & Decker BCD700S1K | Verdict price £50

 Ryobi R18PD3 | Verdict Price £75